pyladies/project-admin-logisitics/policies/new_chapter_policy.md

 6. If :thumbsup: or :thumbsdown: reaction was not made by review team member, PyLadies Slack bot will not do anything.

-7. After the 10th of the month and before the 15th of the month, team lead will manually check the spreadsheet to see which ones are approved and create the chapters.
+7. After the 10th of the month and before the 15th of the month, [team lead](https://github.com/pyladies/project-admin-logisitics#team) will manually check the spreadsheet to see which ones are approved, and create the chapters.

 8. (To be determined) Ideally we should also record the summary of new chapters approvals to GitHub each month.

 PyLadies Slack bot requires a Zapier account.
+The account was created on February 12, 2020.

 ## 7. For accountability, how do we document new chapter creations?